wtPLSQL/wtPLSQL/docs/core-component.md

 Ad-hoc assertions (executed outside a Test Runner) always report results to DBMS_OUTPUT.

 ### Hooks
 The HOOKS table provides a mechanism for add-ons and customization.
 The table makes various execution points available via unnamed PL/SQL blocks.
-The following locations are available for hooks.
+The following execution points are available in HOOKS.
    * Before test_all
    * Before test_run
    * Execute Test Runner
-   * After assertion
+   * After Assertion
    * After test_run
    * After test_all
-   * Ad hoc report
+   * Ad Hoc Report

 ### Important Note:
-No Test Runner will be executed if there is no "execute_test_runner" hook in the hooks table.
+No Test Runner will be executed if there is no "execute_test_runner" hook in the HOOKS table.

 hook_name           | run_string
 --------------------|-----------